jazzband/django-auditlog/README.md

 auditlog_register_mptt(MyTree.parent)
 ```

-### additional_data
+## additional_data
 - we assume additional_data is a dict (to store in JSON format)
 - m2m and mptt handlers stuff additional fields into additional_data
 - "changes" field is human-friendly format, whereas "additional_data" field is machine-readable format

+## More notes

 ### integration with django admin change_form UI
+- this integration is not fully encapsulated, but our solution is described here in case it is helpful
-- we manually replaced change_form.html for models which used auditlog, so HISTORY button was replaced by a specially crafted AUDITLOG link into the auditlog logentry changeset `/admin/auditlog/logentry?q={{ original.uuid }}`
+- we manually replaced change_form.html for models which used auditlog, so HISTORY button was replaced by a specially crafted AUDITLOG link into the auditlog logentry changeset like `/admin/auditlog/logentry?q={{ original.uuid }}`
 - for each model tracked with auditlog, we:
-    - had a uuid field `uuid = models.UUIDField(default=uuid.uuid4, editable=False, unique=True)`
+    - had a uuid field on the tracked model `uuid = models.UUIDField(default=uuid.uuid4, editable=False, unique=True)`
     - inserted the uuid with `get_additional_data()`, which auditlog uses to populate additional_data field
-    - added additional_data to admin search for auditlog
+    - added additional_data to admin `search_fields` in auditlog's admin.py
-- the result was that AUDITLOG link (using uuid parameter) showed a complete list of auditlog entries for the specific object
+- the result was that AUDITLOG link (using uuid parameter) showed a complete list of auditlog entries (including regular field, m2m, and mptt) for the specific object

-Upstream repo README continues below:
+**Upstream repo README continues below:**

 ---------